-To make your 3D products & models look more three-dimensional & “photo real” it’s important to add physically accurate light and shadows.
+To make 3D products & models look more photo realistic, it’s important to add physically accurate light and shadows.
+Light baking will help you achieve this effect.

 When viewing objects in Augmented Reality, your mobile device will modify colour temperatures on the model to match the lighting in your environment.
 This will automatically add some realism.